cnadler86/mp_jpeg/README.md

   - `rotation`: Rotation angle for decoding (0, 90, 180, 270).
 Default 0.
   - `block`: Enable block decoding (default: `False`).

-- `get_block_counts(jpeg_data)`: Prepares the JPEG data for decoding and returns the number of blocks.
-Only needed in case of block=True.
+- `get_block_counts(jpeg_data)`: Returns the number of blocks that the decoder will need to decode the full image.
+Only needed in case of block==True.
   - `jpeg_data`: JPEG data to decode.

 - `decode(jpeg_data)`: Decodes the JPEG image and returns the decoded image.
+With block==True, it decodes the next block of the JPEG image and returns the decoded block.
+The decoder will give you a block of full width and the height will be either 8 or 16 pixels.
+You can estimate the height by `image_height // decoder.get_block_counts()`
   - `jpeg_data`: JPEG data to decode.

-- `decode_block(jpeg_data)`: Decodes the next block of the JPEG image and returns the decoded block.
-The decoder will give you a block of full width and the height will be either 8 or 16 pixels.
-You can estimate it by `image_height // decoder.get_block_counts()`
+- `decode_block(jpeg_data)`:
   - `jpeg_data`: JPEG data to decode.

 ### Example